The Do’s and Don’ts of Traveling to Molokai

 Residents of Molokai support tourism, but in a responsible way that creates jobs for residents and doesn’t negatively impact the environment.
 The people of Molokai don’t want their island to replicate that of Oahu and Maui.
 They like it the way it is, so you need to respect that and shift your expectations accordingly.

-DO – Put Molokai on your travel bucket list
+DO – Put Molokai on your travel wish list!

 Molokai is unlike any other island we’ve visited.
 It’s quiet, unassuming and filled with natural beauty.
 If you enjoy the outdoors and want to escape the tourist trail, we think you’ll have a great time on Molokai.